Calcium pyrophosphate dihydrate deposition disease

 Possible imaging differential considerations include

-- subchondral cysts of CPPD can be large and simulate subchondral GCT
+- giant cell tumor (GCT): subchondral cysts of CPPD can be large and simulate subchondral GCT

 - 1. Resnick D, Niwayama G, Goergen TG et-al. Clinical, radiographic and pathologic abnormalities in calcium pyrophosphate dihydrate deposition disease (CPPD): pseudogout.
 Radiology.
 1977;122 (1): 1-15. doi:10.1148/122.1.1 - Pubmed citation